 Guatemala is the second largest Central American power market, with a goal to increase renewable energy use.

-Relatively high levels of solar irradiance and large areas of cleared land give the country strong potential for increased solar energy development.
+Relatively high levels of solar irradiance and large areas of cleared land give the country a strong potential for increased solar energy development.

 13,500 megawatt hours

 generated per year

 BMR Energy acquired the Green Solar project in 2017, bringing financial stability and an increased focus on operational excellence.

 - Supplies 13,500 MWh of power to 4,500 households through the Energuate utility.